 base_urlis set in your Hass configuration, this address must be accessible internally as well because Konnected will use this host to communicate with Hass.
 In Hass 0.72 an

-api_hostconfiguration option was added to avoid this.
+api_hostconfiguration option was added to work around this.

 Feedback & Questions